 Payment must be made in the form of a money order, cashier's check (no personal checks accepted) or if filing in person, exact cash.
 (Please note that the Clerk's Office cannot accept foreign currency and does not provide change.).

-Application to Pay Filing Fee in Installments (B 3A) - If the full filing fee cannot be paid at the time of filing the petition, an application can be filed, with the petition package, requesting the fee be paid in payments.
+Application for Individuals to Pay the Filing Fee in Installments (B103A) - If the full filing fee cannot be paid at the time of filing the petition, an application can be filed, with the petition package, requesting the fee be paid in payments.
 Bankruptcy Rule 1006(b) limits the number of installments to 4 and the final payment must be made within 120 days after filing the petition.
 Only individual debtors may pay the filing fee in installments.

 The debtor is required to also pay a fee to the United States Trustee at the conclusion of each calendar quarter.
 The calculation of the amount to be paid can be found in 28 U.S.C.
 1930(a)(6).